sarajw/StaticSvelteKitBlog/src/routes/posts/newA11y.md

 ## We all benefit

-What not evenyone realises is how much accessibility improvements actually help us all.
+What not everyone realises is how much accessibility improvements actually help us all.
 Wheelchair ramps?
 Also good for people pushing children in prams and buggies.
 Elevators/lifts?
 Saves you lugging that heavy suitcase up the stairs.
 Also some things that are just 'nice' for the rest of us can be very important for others - a quiet coach on a train?
 So relaxing.
 Also great for keeping overwhelming sounds down for people with auditory processing disorders.

 Ditto online - subtitles on videos?
 So useful if you want to watch a video quietly, or in a loud environment, or if you have no earbuds with you.
 Good, semantic HTML structure under a website?
 Great for screen readers and also makes for clear, well-structured visual user interfaces too.
 Dark mode websites?
 Nice to use in the evenings if you like to keep your surroundings dark or save your OLED-screened mobile phone battery, and also helpful if you suffer migraines and bright backgrounds trigger it.